Get Started with AI Guard

 If you don’t use the Datadog Agent, the AI Guard evaluator API still works, but you can’t see AI Guard traces in Datadog.

-To ensure no AI Guard evaluations are dropped, create a custom retention filter for AI Guard-generated spans:
+To view AI Guard evaluations in Datadog, create a custom retention filter for AI Guard-generated spans.
+Follow the linked instructions to create a retention filter with the following settings:

 - Retention query: